 Finally, a driver who is suspected of driving under the influence and causing property damage may be charged with a felony if they are classified as a "habitual traffic offender" or if the driver's blood alcohol concentration (BAC) was 0.17 percent or higher when the property-damaging accident occurred.
 A "habitual traffic offender" is someone who has repeated drunk driving convictions or other traffic violations on their record.
 Even if the property damage is minor, the prosecutor might choose to file felony DUI charges if they believe the driver's previous record warrants them.

 At The Bussey Law Firm, P.C., we will take the time to educate you about the penalties you are facing.
 We will consult with you about any options that are available to minimize the impact or to have your case dismissed.

 You should not just sit back and accept the penalties you are facing for intoxicated driving.
-You should explore possible defenses and contact our Colorado Springs DUI attorneys.
+You should explore possible defenses and contact our Colorado Springs drunk driving defense lawyers.